 Out there in the world of coding, there are many ways to make a piece of hardware or software that does cool stuff without having great UX.
 Lots of great programs function without any graphical user interface (GUI), and they require you to read the manual (RTFM) to learn how to use their software.
 You do have to make a point to think about the UX design if you want your product to be useful for anybody besides the creators and a few devoted nerds.

 To maintain a decent-sized target user base, your product needs to be user-friendly, not just you-friendly.
+To achieve this goal, many experts in the field use UX software for designing and prototyping.

 Primary goals of UX